LabyMod/labymod4-api-wiki/docs/pages/server/addons/voicechat/mute.md

 ### Via the LabyMod Player

 While not recommended, it is also possible to send the packet directly via the `LabyModPlayer`.
-This will basically skip the "protocol-getting" process, as it will search for the protocol automatically. <br/>
+This will basically skip the "protocol-getting" process, as it will search for the protocol automatically.

+???+ danger "Important Note"

-But keep in mind, that you will have to store all the mutes yourself and send them to every player manually.
+    When sending mutes directly via the `LabyModPlayer`, you will have to store all mutes yourself and send them to every player manually.

 ```java
 // Create or get a List of mutes (array is also possible)